-POL 330 HISTORY OF POLITICAL PHILOSOPHY I: Three credit hours ANCIENT AND MEDIEVAL
+HISTORY OF POLITICAL POL 330 PHILOSOPHY I: ANCIENT AND MEDIEVAL

 Students examine the ideas of selected political philosophers from ancient Greece to the 16th century.
 A special effort is made to connect political ideas to concrete historical and cultural developments; to understand ideas as perspectives originating from, and representing, relative vantage points of power and interest; to understand how political philosophy is gendered; and to use political ideas to help understand contemporary issues.
 Offered in alternate years.